How to build or improve your Credit Score

 9. Face up to your debts

-However, facing up to any debts or credit card balances you have is the first step to improving your credit score.
+In an ideal world, you’d clear all of your debts immediately, but it isn’t that simple in reality.
+Facing up to any debts or credit card balances you have is the first step to improving your credit score.

 If you’re struggling to meet minimal payments and falling victim to eye-watering interest rates, there are different options you might not have considered to help you reduce and eventually clear your debts, like taking out an affordable loan.